jakobharder/anno1800-jakobs-mods/mods/skin-streets/README.md

 Likewise, if you deactivate the mod those new bridges will disappear.

 The railway texture is inspired by [Gravel Railway Retexture](https://www.nexusmods.com/anno1800/mods/391) by Bluesatin.
-It is essentially a heavily retextured version of it.
-Bump map has been recreated.

 ## Changes